 Step – 2: Create or Edit the existing page to add a slider

-You can add a WordPress image slider to a new page or an existing page as well.
-For example, let’s at the WordPress Gutenberg image slider to a new page.
+You can add a WordPress image slider to a new page or an existing one.
+For example, let’s look at the WordPress Gutenberg image slider to a new page.
 Go to the page section and click on add new.

 Step – 3: Add the post slider block